temporalio/documentation/docs-src/concepts/what-is-persistence.md

 id: what-is-persistence
 title: What is Persistence?
 sidebar_label: Persistence
-description: Temporal Persistence store is a database used by Temporal Services to persist events generated and processed in the Temporal Cluster and SDK.
+description: The Temporal Persistence store is a database used by Temporal Services to persist events generated and processed in the Temporal Cluster and SDK.
 tags:
   - term
   - explanation
 ---

-Temporal Persistence store is a database used by [Temporal Services](/concepts/what-is-the-temporal-server) to persist events generated and processed in your Temporal Cluster and SDK.
+The Temporal Persistence store is a database used by [Temporal Services](/concepts/what-is-the-temporal-server) to persist events generated and processed in your Temporal Cluster and SDK.

 A Temporal Cluster's only required dependency for basic operation is the Persistence database.
 Multiple types of databases are supported.